Joanna-Golofit/goit-js-hw-10/README.md

 ## General info
-It's a frontend of an application to search for country details by full or a partial name.
+:orange_circle: It's a frontend of an application to search for country details by full or a partial name.

 ## Technologies